Ice age: History of research

 In the meantime, the German botanist Karl Friedrich Schimper (1803–1867) was studying mosses which were growing on erratic boulders in the alpine upland of Bavaria.
 He began to wonder where such masses of stone had come from.
 During the summer of 1835 he made some excursions to the Bavarian Alps.
 Schimper came to the conclusion that ice must have been the means of transport for the boulders in the alpine upland.
 In the winter of 1835–36 he held some lectures in Munich.
 Schimper then assumed that there must have been global times of obliteration ("Verödungszeiten") with a cold climate and frozen water.
 Schimper spent the summer months of 1836 at Devens, near Bex, in the Swiss Alps with his former university friend Louis Agassiz (1801–1873) and Jean de Charpentier.
 Schimper, Charpentier and possibly Venetz convinced Agassiz that there had been a time of glaciation.
 During the winter of 1836–37, Agassiz and Schimper developed the theory of a sequence of glaciations.
 They mainly drew upon the preceding works of Venetz, Charpentier and on their own fieldwork.
 Agassiz appears to have been already familiar with Bernhardi's paper at that time.
 At the beginning of 1837, Schimper coined the term "ice age" ("Eiszeit") for the period of the glaciers.
 In July 1837 Agassiz presented their synthesis before the annual meeting of the Swiss Society for Natural Research at Neuchâtel.
 The audience was very critical, and some were opposed to the new theory because it contradicted the established opinions on climatic history.
 Most contemporary scientists thought that Earth had been gradually cooling down since its birth as a molten globe.

 In order to persuade the skeptics, Agassiz embarked on geological fieldwork.
 He published his book Study on Glaciers ("Études sur les glaciers") in 1840.
-Charpentier was put out by this, as he had also been preparing a book about the glaciation of the Alps.
-Charpentier felt that Agassiz should have given him precedence as it was he who had introduced Agassiz to in-depth glacial research.
-As a result of personal quarrels, Agassiz had also omitted any mention of Schimper in his book.

 It took several decades before the ice age theory was fully accepted by scientists.
 This happened on an international scale in the second half of the 1870s, following the work of James Croll, including the publication of Climate and Time, in Their Geological Relations in 1875, which provided a credible explanation for the causes of ice ages.